Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 That comes out to about $15 per hour (possibly less).
 And don’t forget, we still have taxes after all that (self employment tax is 15.3%).

-So, if you’re paying $1,750 for a main and second shooter, I’d wager to say you either have a photographer that’s investing less in their business, or someone that’s working really hard for $15ish per hour (before taxes).
+So, if you’re paying $1,750 for a main and second shooter, I’d wager to say you either have a photographer that’s investing very little in their business, or someone that’s working really hard for $15ish per hour (before taxes).

 I’m not trying to be judgy, but $15 per hour seems pretty cheap for being a specialist and an artist for one of the most important days of your life that you can’t recreate, doesn’t it?